montystoryteller/montystoryteller.github.io/content/english/pages/previous_shows.md

 # Previous Shows

 *The following listing details booked and/or ticketed events I have been involved with.
 Folk nights, open mic events, story circles &c. are too numerous to list...
-Informal `Tea Tales` pop-up sessions in festival tea tents are also ommitted.*
+Informal `Tea Tales` pop-up sessions in festival tea tents are also omitted.*

 | Date |  Billing | Venue    |     Show       |
 | -----|:--------:| :-----------: | ----: |